 Glacier National Park

 Glacier National Park has extensive backcountry trail systems which access a total of 65 different campsites.
-Reservations for this Montana jewel open on March 15 for trips between June 15 and September 30, though weather conditions tend to allow some campsites at lower elevations to open earlier than others.
+Reservations for this Montana jewel open in March for trips between June and September, though weather conditions tend to allow some campsites at lower elevations to open earlier than others.
 While the massive amount of trail mileage and high number of campsites can accommodate a lot of people, Glacier sees nearly three million annual visitors and isn’t fond of large groups.
-It issues only five permits each year for groups with more than eight people.

 The good news is that the lack of larger groups makes more room for small groups, and applying for a permit is generally a successful endeavor if you get in early because it fills 50 percent of the season’s permitting through its website.
 The other 50 percent of permits are issued to walk-ups.
 Once approved, the park will email you a confirmation, which contains info on picking up your permit once you arrive at the park.
 Unlike some other parks, Glacier does not mail permits out in advance.